 Looking after yourself

-After a family break-up, it can be tempting to stop looking after yourself, and to turn to alcohol and drugs.
+After a family break-up, it can be tempting to stop looking after yourself, and to turn to alcohol or drugs.
 But they do have negative effects.

 “I started drinking bottles of wine a night”